Gokulkrish300520/bom-front/server/profit_and_loss_report.md

-### Profit and Loss Report (API)
+### Profit and Loss Report (API, 2025)

 #### Endpoint
 - GET /api/reports/profit-and-loss/?time=This%20Month|Last%20Month|This%20Year&basis=Accrual|Cash&compare_with=None|Last%20Month|Last%20Year
+- Requires JWT authentication (see instructions.txt)

 #### Description
 - Returns a real-time Profit and Loss report for the specified period.
+- Fully integrated with modular banking and transaction endpoints
-- Filter results by time frame (This Month, Last Month, This Year), accounting basis (Accrual or Cash), and compare with previous periods.
+- Filter results by time frame, accounting basis, customer, vendor, and comparison
-- Aggregates all Invoices (income), Payments (received), and Bills (expenses) in the period.
+- Aggregates all Invoices (income), Payments (received), and Bills (expenses) in the period
-- Returns detailed breakdowns by invoice and bill, and calculates gross and net profit/loss.
+- Returns detailed breakdowns by invoice and bill, and calculates gross and net profit/loss
+- All calculations are atomic and auditable

 #### Query Parameters